Luxembourg City: Tram

 Between 1875 and 1964, the city was covered by an extensive tram network.
-In December 2017, trams were reintoduced to the capital, with the phased opening of a new line, which currently runs between Kirchberg and Bonnevoie, via the city centre.
-Upon completion in 2024, the line will extend to Luxembourg Airport and the national stadium.
-Future lines to extend the network are currently in the planning stages.
+In December 2017, trams were reintroduced to the capital, with the phased opening of a new line, line T1, completed in March 2025, which runs between Luxembourg Airport and the Stade de Luxembourg, via the city centre.
+The network is expected to have 4 lines by 2035, with future lines currently in the planning stages.

 Air

 Luxembourg City is served by the only international airport in the country: Luxembourg Airport (codes: IATA: LUX, ICAO: ELLX).
-Accessibility to the airport, situated in the commune of Sandweiler, 6 km from the city centre, is provided via the municipal bus network, with a tram connection due to be completed by early 2024.
+Accessibility to the airport, situated in the commune of Sandweiler, 6 km from the city centre, is provided via lines 6, 16 and 29 of the municipal bus network, and line T1 of the city tramway, which terminates there since 2025.
 The airport is the principal hub for Luxembourg's flag carrier, Luxair, and one of the world's largest cargo airlines, Cargolux.

 International relations

 Luxembourg is a member of the QuattroPole union of cities, along with Trier, Saarbrücken, and Metz (neighbouring countries: Germany and France).